intro-to-git/intro-to-git.github.io/src/content/lessons/advanced-git-features.md

 ### Use case: deploy branch

-After creating a disconnected (orphan) branch, you can delete or ignore all "regular" project files, leaving only your `output` / `build` directory.
+After creating a disconnected (orphan) branch, you can delete or ignore all "regular" project files, committing only your `output` / `build` directory.

 ---